skydoves/PowerMenu/README.md

 ```

-And next, you should create your own customized xml layout and adapter. <br>
+And next, you should create your own customized XML layout and adapter. <br>
-Custom Adapter should extends MenuBaseAdapter<YOUR_ITEM_MODEL>.
+Custom Adapter should extend MenuBaseAdapter<YOUR_ITEM_MODEL>.

 ```java
 public class IconMenuAdapter extends MenuBaseAdapter<IconPowerMenuItem> {